 The current curriculum is under review.
-New academic requirements and program structure will be forthcoming during this academic year.
-These will be announced upon approval of our accrediting associations.
+New academic requirements and program structure will be forthcoming during this academic year in the degree completion programs.
+These will be announced upon approval of our faculty and, as necessary, our accrediting associations.

 Academic Programs Adult Education Department